sav-che/TL-2/Authors/Tenore, Vincenzo {std. V. Ten.}.md

-> [!cite] BHL link: this entry starts at [page 218](https://www.biodiversitylibrary.org/item/103683#page/228/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 218](https://www.biodiversitylibrary.org/page/33212260) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Tenore, Vincenzo (1825-1886), Italian botanist, nephew of M. Tenore; professor of botany at the veterinary school of Naples; honorary lecturer in botany at the University ib. (*V. Ten.*).
+Tenore, Vincenzo (1825-1886), Italian botanist, nephew of M. Tenore; professor of botany at the veterinary school of Naples; honorary lecturer in botany at the University ib.
+**Abbreviated name**: *V. Ten.*

 #### Herbarium and types